Met4FoF/agentMET4FOF/CONTRIBUTING.md

 #### BREAKING CHANGEs

 Since agentMET4FOF is not yet considered stable, we do not mark BREAKING CHANGES.
-As a consequence, at any time commits may changes parts of agentMET4FOF's public interface so that previously written code may no longer be executable.
+As a consequence, at any time commits may change parts of agentMET4FOF's public interface so that previously written code may no longer be executable.
 If this occurs we try though, to mention migration strategies in the corresponding release descriptions.

 #### Commit message examples

-For examples please checkout the
+For examples please check out the
 [Git Log](https://github.com/Met4FoF/agentMET4FOF/commits/develop).

 ###  Testing